learningbyplaying/aws-cloudformation-learning-series/README.md

 ## 1. Setup the project

+  a) Requirements:

+    - Install docker
+    - Install docker compose

-  a) Up the docker-compose:
+  b) Up the docker-compose:

 ```
   cd $PATH_PROJECT
   docker-compose up -d
 ```

-  b) Create the credentials with a key of a programmatic user that has full access to cloudformation:
+  c) Create the credentials with a key of a programmatic user that has full access to cloudformation:

 ```
   cp $PATH_PROJECT/app/.env.backup $PATH_PROJECT/app/.env